Quick answer

 How do EREs contribute to a better environment?

-ERE certificates encourage the use of renewable energy in the transport sector by financially rewarding electric driving.
-Fuel suppliers buy them to comply with their legal sustainability obligations.
-As a result, money flows from fossil fuels to electric charging, CO₂ emissions decrease, and fossil fuel dependence reduces.
-The system rewards those who choose electric driving, and therefore contributes to more sustainable mobility.
+ERE certificates encourage renewable energy in transport by financially rewarding electric driving.
+Fuel suppliers buy them to meet their legal sustainability obligations.
+As a result, money flows from fossil fuels to electric charging, CO₂ emissions fall, and dependence on fossil fuels decreases.
+The system rewards those who choose electric driving and so contributes to more sustainable mobility.

-From January 2026, emissiereductie-eenheden (EREs) replaced hernieuwbare brandstofeenheden (HBEs).
-This new system, which falls under the European RED III directive, introduces several important improvements.
-The ERE system focuses directly on actual CO₂ emission reductions across the entire transport chain.
-Its goal is no longer just to increase the volume of renewable energy, but to promote the forms of renewable energy that have the greatest impact on reducing total CO₂ emissions in the transport sector.
+From January 2026, emissiereductie-eenheden (EREs) replace hernieuwbare brandstofeenheden (HBEs).
+This new system falls under the European RED III directive and targets actual CO₂ emission reductions across the entire transport chain.
+Its goal is no longer only to increase the volume of renewable energy, but to promote the forms with the greatest impact on total transport CO₂ emissions.

 Do I need extra hardware?